websocket-client/websocket-client/docs/source/examples.rst

 `ping <https://tools.ietf.org/html/rfc6455#section-5.5.2>`_ and
 `pong <https://tools.ietf.org/html/rfc6455#section-5.5.3>`_
 message opcodes as part of the protocol.
-These can serve as a way to keep a long-lived connection active even if data is not being transmitted.
+These can serve as a way to keep a connection active even if data is not being transmitted.

+Pings may be sent in either direction.
+If the client receives a ping, a pong reply will be automatically sent.

 However, if a blocking event is happening, there may be some issues with ping/pong.
-The below examples demonstrate how ping and pong can be sent by this library.
+Below are examples of how ping and pong can be sent by this library.

 You can get additional debugging information by using `Wireshark <https://www.wireshark.org/>`_ to view the ping and pong messages being sent.
 In order for Wireshark to identify the WebSocket protocol properly, it should observe the initial HTTP